 A person commits the crime of felony pandering by:

 (Cal.
 Pen.
 Code § § 266h, 266i.)

-In 1998, California enacted a new law against pimping and pandering, which punished these crimes as misdemeanors.
+In 1998, California enacted a law to target more people who profit from prostitution.
+The law created misdemeanor offenses for various acts related to pimping and pandering.
 Although the new law had some overlap with existing felony laws, it criminalized a broader range of conduct in order to make it easier to arrest, prosecute, and convict pimps who work on the street.